William Paulet, 1st Marquess of Winchester: Career as a national statesman

 Paulet's political career began in 1529, when he was elected knight of the shire for Hampshire.
 In 1532, he accompanied King Henry VIII to Calais, France, and the following spring, he accompanied the Duke of Norfolk to join King Francis I of France in a proposed audience with the Pope, to discuss Henry's divorce from Catherine of Aragon.
 In 1536, he was granted the keepership of Pamber Forest, and on 9 March 1539 was created Baron St John.
 He became steward of the bishopric of Winchester, and became a close associate of Cardinal Thomas Wolsey and a friend of Thomas Cromwell.
 He was also Comptroller of the Royal Household, and held many other high positions.

 In 1535 and 1536, he served as one of the judges for the trials of John Fisher, Sir Thomas More, and the alleged accomplices of Anne Boleyn; in 1535, he became Lord Chamberlain.
 He partially led the royal forces against the Pilgrimage of Grace, a rebellion that broke out in the autumn of 1536, and in 1538, he became Treasurer of the Household.
-In 1540, he became the master of Henry's Court of Wards and Liveries, a Knight of the Garter in 1543, and Governor of Portsmouth and Lord Steward of the Household in 1545.
+In 1540, he became the master of Henry's Court of Wards and Liveries, a Knight of the Garter in 1543.
+In June 1543, he was one of the six commissioners of the Treaty of Greenwich, an agreement for the marriage of Mary, Queen of Scots, and Prince Edward.
+He was Governor of Portsmouth and Lord Steward of the Household in 1545.
 In 1546, he became Lord President of the Council, and in 1547, he was an executor of the will of King Henry VIII.

 He continued his political manoeuvres in 1549 by supporting the Earl of Warwick against the Duke of Somerset—in reward, on 19 January 1550 he was given the Earldom of Wiltshire and Somerset's position of Lord Treasurer.
 In the following month Warwick took over the post of Lord President of the Council.
 When Warwick was created Duke of Northumberland on 11 October 1551, Paulet received the Marquessate of Winchester.
 Six weeks later, he served as Lord High Steward in the Duke of Somerset's trial.